Willgunter/willgpt/README.md

 ### Shot setting

 These runs are **0-shot** (no in-context exemplars), mainly due to compute limitations.
 The script does not pass `num_fewshot`, and the harness defaults to 0 when a task doesn’t specify a different value.

+Summaries are model-generated abstractions of publicly available scientific literature.
+Original texts are not included.